NimaSaed/AWS-Security/AWS/m07_Incident_Response_Essentials/AWS_Config.md

 - Configuration recorder = Records the configuration items of the resources.
 By default all the resources in the region is selected but you can customize this
 - Managed rules = Rules provided by AWS for regular use (For eg: Checks if CloudTrail is enabled or not)
 - Custom rules = Rules that you write for AWS Config
+- Remediation action = Automated or manual "fixes" for configuration issues
+- Conformance pack = List of rules and remediation actions that can be deployed together

 # Configuring AWS Config

 1. Choose type of resource type to record.
 2. Choose role for AWS Config to run.
+3. Create a Lambda function for evaluation
+4. Link the Lambda function to the Config rule via the Lambda ARN
-3. Choose delivery method (Deliver to an S3 bucket or send message via SNS).
+5. Choose delivery method (Deliver to an S3 bucket or send message via SNS).